Interactions and Reconnections of Four-Dimensional Quantum Vortices: Introduction

 where $\kappa=h/m$ is the quantum of circulation, with Planck's constant $h$ and particle mass $m$, and where $\mathcal{A}^{-}$ ($\mathcal{A}^{+}$) is a dimensionless scaling parameter before (after) the reconnection time, $t_0$~\cite{nazarenko2003analytical, galantucci2019crossover, enciso2021approximation}.
 Generically, $\mathcal{A}^+>\mathcal{A}^-$, reflecting that vortices repel faster than they approach \cite{zuccher2012quantum, PhysRevFluids.5.104701,villois2020irreversible,galantucci2019crossover}; this is linked to the transfer of energy from the vortex core into sound and Kelvin waves~\cite{svistunov1995superfluid, PhysRevFluids.5.104701,villois2020irreversible} as well as a loss of vortex-core length, meaning that 3D vortex reconnections are statistically irreversible.

-In this Letter, we investigate vortex interactions and reconnections in a superfluid with {\it four spatial dimensions}.
-This builds on recent work studying how, in a 4D BEC, a quantum vortex takes the form of 2D planes~\cite{mccanna2021superfluid}, or more generally surfaces~\cite{mccanna2023curved,mccanna2023curved2}.
+In this paper, we investigate vortex interactions and reconnections in a superfluid with {\it four spatial dimensions}.
+This builds on recent work studying how, in a 4D BEC, quantum vortices take the form of 2D planes~\cite{mccanna2021superfluid}, or more generally surfaces~\cite{mccanna2023curved,mccanna2023curved2}.
 As we now show with real-time dynamical simulations, the resulting 4D quantum vortex reconnections are much richer than their 3D counterpart, with very different dynamics being observed depending on the initial reconnecting surface.
 We focus on three classes of configurations for which we observe, respectively, no reconnections; 3D-like reconnections accompanied by the transfer of energy into sound waves; and unusual 4D reconnections, in which there is no appreciable energy transfer, suggesting the dynamics may be quasi-reversible in a statistical sense.
 Unlike for extended vortex lines in 3D, the vortex in each case remains a single connected surface throughout the real-time dynamics, even as the topology of this surface changes through reconnection.
-This behaviour can occur in 3D, but only when a compact vortex ring reconnects with itself.